 Enforcement of the Smoking Policy is the responsibility of all of us.
 Any member of the community observing an infraction of the smoking policy is encouraged to remind violators of our policy.
 Centenary community members are also responsible for their guests respecting all regulations.
-Infractions may be documented with campus security, the office of Student Services or to the Human Resources Department.
+Infractions may be documented with campus security, the office of Student Services or the Human Resources Department.

-- 1. Smoking is not permitted in any building on the Centenary University campus. - 2.
-There is no smoking within 25 feet of any building.
-When smoking outdoors, smoking must take place beyond 25 feet of any building. - 3.
-No smoking of any illegal or prohibited items are allowed on university property or within any university building. - 4.
-Students may not smoke in their rooms, hallways, common areas, or bathrooms of any building. - 5.
-Standing in doorways, vestibules, or hanging out windows while smoking is not permitted. - 6.
-Students are held responsible for any smoking-related damage to any property of Centenary University and/or the property of a member of the community. - a.
-Individuals who choose to smoke are expected to dispose of their cigarettes in the provided container.
-Improperly disposed of butts and ashes can cause unintended fires
+- Smoking is not permitted in any building on the Centenary University campus. - There is no smoking within 25 feet of any building.
+When smoking outdoors, smoking must take place beyond 25 feet of any building. - No smoking of any illegal or prohibited items is allowed on university property or within any university building. - Students may not smoke in their rooms, hallways, common areas, or bathrooms of any building. - Standing in doorways, vestibules, or hanging out windows while smoking is not permitted. - Students are held responsible for any smoking-related damage to any property of Centenary University and/or the property of a member of the community. - Individuals who choose to smoke are expected to dispose of their cigarettes in the provided container.
+Improperly disposed of butts and ashes can cause unintended fires.

-Fire Safety Education and Training 2014 km
+Fire Safety Education and Training